 3. Launch an employee referral program

 Employee referral programs are a common recruiting technique in many companies and are a powerful way to harness your colleague’s industry contacts.
 These programs encourage employees to help fill vacant positions at the company by recommending qualified candidates and vouching for their skills and experience.
-This can drastically speed up the screening process of vacant roles, and allows you to tap into candidate pools you may not otherwise have accessed.
+This can drastically speed up the screening process of vacant roles, and allows you to tap into candidate pools you may not otherwise have access.

 A referral program should offer incentives and recognition for successful hires.
 Typically, the human resources department will put together a short document, shared internally, that clearly explains how the referral program works, what employees get out of it, and how to get started.